hmrc/register-country-by-country-reporting-frontend/README.md

 ## Info

-This service allows a user(agent, client or organisation) to register as a CBCR administrator.
+This service allows a user(agent, client or organisation) to register to CBCR services.

 This service has a corresponding back-end service, namely register-country-by-country-reporting can be viewed [here](https://github.com/hmrc/register-country-by-country-reporting) which integrates with HOD, i.e. DES/ETMP.